 During the NEPA scoping process for the Proposed Action, VA reached out to federally recognized Indian tribes and state-recognized Native American tribes with known cultural ties to the project site (see Appendix B).
-VA also published a notice in the Bakersfield Californian on October 30, 2023, soliciting public input on potential effects to historic properties pursuant to 36 CFR 800.2(d).
-No comments were received regarding identification of historic properties effects to historic properties.
+VA also published a notice in The Bakersfield Californian on October 30, 2023, soliciting public input on potential effects to historic properties pursuant to 36 CFR 800.2(d).
+No comments were received regarding historic properties or effects to historic properties.